 Article 8

-1.A place which must be kept secret for military purposes shall not be entered and investigated without the permission of the officer in charge; moreover, the officer in charge shall not withhold permission unless major national interests would be harmed.
+The NDC shall not enter a place which must be kept secret for military purposes, and investigate without the permission of the officer in charge; moreover, the officer in charge shall not withhold permission unless major national interests would be harmed.

 Article 9